 Go to the SHOPPING CART for direct credit-card purchase.

 We accept American Express, VISA, MasterCard or Discover Card (through PayPal - go to SHOPPING CART); company or institutional purchase orders; postal money orders: and personal checks (U.S.A. only).
-Non-U.S.A. customers please use a credit card, or send an international money order, or a check or draft on a U.S. Bank (the bank routing number must be written on the check or draft).
+Non-U.S.A. customers please use a credit card (through the Paypal portal), or send an international money order, or a check or draft on a U.S. Bank (the bank routing number must be written on the check or draft).